-The Company has the biodiversity management guidelines by avoiding any impacts as the first priority since the beginning of selecting operating areas that do not affect the high biodiversity areas.
-We are committed to conducting biodiversity operations as follows:
+BPP has laid down the biodiversity management guidelines by avoiding any impacts as the first priority since the beginning of selecting operating areas that do not affect the high biodiversity areas.
+We are committed to conducting biodiversity operations as following:

 - Assessing risks related to biodiversity in all business units.